jessikuh/image-processing-python/README.md

 # Solus Orbis Avatar Processing (Deprecated)

-This is an application utilizing fastAPI to resize avatars.
+This is an application utilizing FastAPI to resize and compress avatars.
 It is deprecated due to being milliseconds to a second slower than its Node counterpart.

 ## Experimentation